signalfx/signalfx-agent/docs/remote-config.md

 is that they deserialize from YAML properly.
 Note that JSON is a subset of YAML, so any valid JSON can also be used.

+## Nested Values (Vault only)

+**Only supported by Vault remote config.**

+The Vault remote config source supports reaching into secret data that is of a map type and pulling out a specific value.
+This is necessary in Vault because of how secrets are structured.

+Accessing nested data uses a syntax similar to many programming languages for accessing a "map-like" object: square brackets.
+E.g. to access the `password` field of a Vault secret, you would use the following:

+`{"#from": "vault:secret/my-database[password]"}`

+You can also reach into nested map values by separating the keys by `.`.
+For example, when using the KV v2 secret engine in Vault, all data will be nested under a separate `data` map within the secret.
+You would access the same password field in that by doing:

+`{"#from": "vault:secret/data/my-database[data.password]"}`

+If the given key doesn't exist in the secret, the value will resolve to null and the agent config will fail to load (unless the option has `optional: true` on it, see below).

+Unless debug logging is enabled, the secret values will never be logged.

 ## Globbed paths

+**Not supported by Vault remote config.**

+Some config sources support globbing in the source path.
 If there is a glob in the source path, the YAML content of the matching paths will be read and deserialized.
 All of the values must be YAML collections of the same type (i.e. either all a sequence or all a map), or else an error is raised.
 All of those collections will be merged together and treated as one collection.

 ### Flattening